 Davidson College is a private, religious school in a suburban setting in Davidson, North Carolina.
-Davidson College was founded in 1837 and enrolls 1,983 undergrads and no graduate students.
-Davidson College offers on-campus housing for up to 1,770 students.
+Davidson College was founded in 1837 and enrolls 1,973 undergrads and no graduate students.
+Davidson College provides on-campus housing for students.
+Most students live in off campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Davidson College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Excited for Greek life?
 Davidson College has fraternities and sororities.

 Planning to play sports?
 Davidson College has many options for athletes.
 See them all and learn more about life at Davidson College on the Student Life page.

 |2022 Davidson College Facts At-A-Glance|